jamesinglis/launchrock_taghost/readme.md

 - Minimised reliance on jQuery as much as possible.
 Current version being included by Launchrock (2015-01-02) is jQuery 1.8.
 - Tag Templates sourced directly from respective platform documentation on 2015-01-02.
 - If you want to configure multiple conversion tags for AdWords of Facebook Ads, you will need to do this using a Google Tag Manager implementation.
+- Activity logging captures timestamp, email address, conversion/sharing.
+This file is protected by the .htaccess file on Apache servers but if you're using something else, make sure you lock down access to it.
+- Activity logging AJAX is protected by a simple nonce with a 30 minute validity
 - Feedback welcome!

 ##Changelog
+Version 0.4 (2015-12-14)
+- Adds activity logging option
+- Protects sensitive files with .htaccess file

 Version 0.3 (2015-01-16)
 - Adds Open Graph URL property (not currently added by Launchrock's recommended tags for widgets)
 - Option to convert relative URIs in stylesheets to absolute URIs (to overcome known bug in some projects)